Customs Clearance Guide

 Customs clearance can be complex for novice and seasoned shippers alike as there is no single global standard.
 This guide will answer your main questions around customs clearance and help you gain a general understanding of the procedures involved.

-In general, customs clearance is necessary whenever you transport commercial goods from one country to another by land, air, or sea.
+In general, customs clearance is necessary whenever you transport commercial goods internationally from one country to another by land, air, or sea.
 There are certain exceptions, though.

-For example, transporting goods between countries in the Schengen Area in Europe is feasible without customs clearance as borders have been eliminated.
+For example, transporting goods between countries within the Schengen Area in Europe is feasible without customs clearance as borders have been eliminated.
 Also smaller shipments may be excused from the need for a formal customs clearance process.
 For instance, if you are shipping to the United States and your goods are valued less than $800 (USD), the shipment is exempted from the clearance process and payment of duties.

 There are five documents that the customs authorities are most likely to request.
 You will find an explanation of each of them below.